gurmitteotia/guflow/docs/wait-for-signals.md

 * **WaitForAnySignal**: Pause the workflow execution until one of the specific signal is received.

-    In the following example workflow will be paused indefinitely after the execution of the Lambda function- "ApproveExpenses" and will continue on receiving either "Accepted" or "Rejected" signal and it will selectively schedule the lambda functions based on the signal received.
+    In the following example ExpenseWorkflow will be paused indefinitely after the execution of the Lambda function- "ApproveExpenses" and will continue on receiving either "Accepted" or "Rejected" signal and it will selectively schedule the Lambda functions based on the received signal.

   ```cs
   public class ExpenseWorkflow : Workflow